 To better understand, Dominique Bourg, a climate change philosopher, compares the situation to that of the last ice age.
 "Barring accidental events, when we go from an ice age to an interglacial age, the average temperature evolves by 1°C every 1000 years.
 An increase we have experienced in only 40 years, from the 1970s until today!".

 This is why in 2015, the Paris agreement, signed by 222 countries at COP21, planned to reduce their greenhouse gas emissions to sustain the temperature at 2 °C compared to the pre-industrial age until 2100.
 It is an ambitious target.
-However, it is not enough to prevent wide-scale disruption to our ecosystem and some specialist expect there to be +2°C as soon as 2040.
+However, it is not enough to prevent wide-scale disruption to our ecosystem, and some specialists expect there to be +2°C as soon as 2040.

 As Dominique Bourg reminds us, "a variation in the average temperature of the whole planet is not comparable with a change in the weather. . +2°C, on average, on earth will lead to temperatures that could reach close to 50°C in summer in France".